rmw-lib/env_dir/doc/en/readme.md

-rust_tmpl : rust project template
+env_dir : rust project template

 When the git tag is vX.X.X, the binary will be automatically released to github release